-Note: You'll need to know what the addresses of your Lighthouses before creating the application.
+Note:You must know the addresses of your Lighthouses before you create the application.

 - 1. In the Okta web console go to Applications > Applications

 - a.
 Click Create App Integration

 - b.
 Select SAML 2.0

 - 2. Give the application a name: for example, Lighthouse and click Next

 - 3. For the Single sign on URL enter